lambdaclass/concrete/ROADMAP.md

 ### Task R-0095

-**Objective:** Build the validation corpus by semantic family, not file count: every `SInst`, terminator, scalar width, signedness-sensitive operation, aggregate/layout class, direct/indirect call shape, builtin class, trap, and main/test wrapper path needs a manifest row.
+**Objective:** Build the validation corpus by semantic family, not file count: every `SInst`, terminator, scalar width, signedness-sensitive operation, aggregate/layout class, direct/indirect call shape, generic specialization shape, builtin class, distinct trap identity, and main/test wrapper path needs a manifest row.
 Seed it with the existing arithmetic, cast, enum-union-layout, nested-place, callable-value, fuzz, workload, wrong-code, and exit-model corpora.
 Add mutation checks proving the differential suite notices at least one injected fault in lowering, LLVM emission, QBE emission, interpreter semantics, layout, and builtin behavior.

 ### Task R-0096

-**Objective:** Run a deterministic quick QBE matrix on every CI change and a larger rotating fuzz/differential matrix on schedule.
+**Objective:** Run a deterministic quick differential matrix on every CI change and a larger rotating fuzz/differential matrix on schedule.
+Before QBE is available, the presubmit smoke compares interpreter and LLVM over a fixed, replayable seed set; once QBE lands it compares all three.
+Job-level workflow conditions must be honored by local workflow replay so a local “all gates” run does not silently execute or omit a different campaign.
 QBE-unavailable CI is a hard configuration failure for the QBE job, not a skip.
 Keep LLVM-only release jobs intact until Phase 15 graduates QBE; report QBE flakes separately and retain their artifacts.

 ### Phase Boundary And Graduation